Private Health Insurance for Expats in Portugal

 Wrapping it up

-Keep in mind that once you become a resident of Portugal, you can also access the public health system if you need it.
-The public health system in Portugal is good - but you may not have as many choices of providers and some surgeries are scheduled months in advance.
-Some expats combine private with public health insurance while others only use the private health system.
-I have been told that other expats only use the public health system once they become residents.
-However, as of this writing, you do need proof of a private health insurance policy for your SEF appointment.
+Keep in mind that once you become a resident of Portugal, you can also access the public health system if you need it although you are still required to have some form of private health insurance.
+The public health system in Portugal is good - but you may not have as many choices of providers and some surgeries are scheduled many months in advance.

 Until next time…